CHICAGOACTORHEADSHOTS

 - What is the best headshot for actors?

-- The one that looks like you, reads your type in under a second, and holds attention at thumbnail size.
-Technically: sharp focus on the eyes, clean natural light, a neutral background that doesn't compete, current hair and styling, and honest retouching.
-Strategically: a theatrical frame and a commercial frame, so every submission gets the right visual language.
+- The one with the right expression.
+A headshot lives or dies by the expression — it's what reads your type, holds attention at thumbnail size, and tells casting who walks into the room.
+Everything else is supporting cast: sharp eyes, clean light, a background that doesn't compete, current hair, honest retouching.
+Strategically, you want a theatrical frame and a commercial frame, so every submission speaks the right visual language.

 GET PRICING